Aljgutier/aljgutier.github.io/posts/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 <h1 style="color:	#115BDC;">Tree based model (Random Forest)</h1>

 At this point, the data is ready for machine learning.
-Training a Random Forest model is is useful to establish a performance baseline.
-The dependent variable is the log of Sales (yl) and the independent variables are in the df Dataframe.
+Training a Random Forest model is useful to establish a performance baseline.
+The dependent variable is the log of Sales (yl) and the independent variables are in the df dataframe.
 The indexes in `val_idx` are used to split between training and validation.
 A Random Forest regressor with 40 estimators, 2 samples per leaf yields an RMSPE score of 0.1086.
 It is worthwhile noting that the [tree models do not require one-hot encoding of categorical values](https://roamanalytics.com/2016/10/28/are-categorical-variables-getting-lost-in-your-random-forests/), because they operate on the concept of partitioning the decision space.
-Since at this point the categorical variables are numerical values the model can operate directly on the `df` dataframe.
+Also, at this point the categorical variables are numerical values so the model can operate directly on the `df` dataframe.

 ```python
 from sklearn.ensemble import RandomForestRegressor